ayrat555/ex_riak_cs/README.md

 ExRiakCs - simple elixir wrapper for [Riak CS API](http://docs.basho.com/riak/cs/2.1.1/references/apis/storage/)

-NOTE: not all riak cs api methods are available but new methods can be easily added (read Contributing section).
+NOTE: not all riak cs api methods are available, but new methods can be easily added (read Contributing section).

 ## Installation